FOOD COACH ACADEMY

 How long does it typically take to complete the program?

-The program consists of 13 courses over three terms.
-Most students complete it between 6 months and a year, but the duration can vary depending on how much you practice the cooking, coaching, and assessment skills.
+The program consists of 12 courses over three terms.
+It is a 12-month program.
+The duration, however, can vary depending on how much you practice the cooking, coaching, and assessment skills.

 What career opportunities are available after graduation?

-Graduates can find opportunities in healthcare settings, hospitals, clinics, community health organizations, employers' wellness programs, restaurants, food pantries, teaching kitchens, Food is Medicine Centers, and companies producing medically tailored meals.
+Graduates can find opportunities in healthcare settings, hospitals, clinics, community health organizations, employers' wellness programs, restaurants, food pantries, teaching kitchens, Food as Medicine Centers, and companies producing medically tailored meals.

 What qualifications do I need to enroll in the program?

-Students need to have graduated from high school and have a basic knowledge of nutrition (10 hours on general nutrition) - list the macronutrients and describe a vitamin and mineral.
+Students need to have graduated from high school and have basic knowledge of nutrition (10 hours on general nutrition: list the macronutrients and describe a vitamin and a mineral).
+If you are unsure, please contact Dr. Deb to discuss.

 Are there any prerequisites for the course?